bennihtm/bennihtm/README.md

 My Visual Studio Code Theme is [Dusk](https://vscodethemes.com/e/pilleye.dusk-theme/dusk?language=javascript).

-If you want to contact me for some reason, you can do so preferably via Matrix or Discord.
+If you want to contact me for some reason, you can do so preferably via Matrix, XMPP or alternatively via Discord.
-My MXID is [@benjamin:mstdn.social](https://matrix.to/#/@benjamin:mstdn.social) and my Discord username is darkshark#4133.
+My MXID is [@benjamin:mstdn.social](https://matrix.to/#/@benjamin:mstdn.social), my Jabber ID is benhtm@trashserver.net and my Discord username is darkshark#4133.